 Check that changes in data or methodology are documented.

-Projects should consider including a narrative in their Monitoring Report describing any statistically significant data inconsistencies, and be prepared to answer questions from verifiers and Reserve staff regarding the same.
+Projects should consider including a narrative in their Monitoring Report describing any statistically significant data inconsistencies and be prepared to answer questions from verifiers and Reserve staff regarding the same.

 Missing Data Substitution

 For periods when the N2O CEMS is missing data, the project developer shall follow the missing data substitution procedures for NOX CEMS found in section 12 of HJ 75-2017.
 In summary, missing data from the operation of the CEMS may be replaced with substitute data to determine the N2O emissions during the period for which CEMS data are missing.
-The owner or operator of the CEMS can substitute for missing N2O emissions data using the procedures specified in Table 5 and Table 6 of sections 12.2.3 and 12.2.4, respectively.
+The owner or operator of the CEMS can substitute for missing N2O emissions data using the procedures specified in HJ 75-2017 Table 5 and Table 6 of sections 12.2.3 and 12.2.4, respectively.

-For each hour of missing data, the project developer shall calculate substitute data for the N2O mass emission rate based on up to the previous 2,160 quality-assured monitor operating hours for the CEMS.
 The data substitution procedures depend on the percentile of available monitoring data from the system and the length of the missing data period.
+For each hour of missing data, the project developer shall calculate substitute data for the N2O mass emission rate based on the previous quality-assured monitor operating hours for the CEMS.
 If there are no prior quality-assured data or minimal available data (the minimum percent is specified in section 12.1.3), the owner or operator must substitute the minimum potential N2O emission rate for missing data in the baseline and the maximum potential N2O emission rate for missing data in the project, per the following:

 Minimum – Baseline: